kgreger/external-services-proxy/README.md

 # External Services Proxy for Tableau
 This repository contains all the code and files required to setup an External Services Proxy for the use of multiple external services in Tableau.
-More details in the accompanying blog post at https://konstantingreger.net/why-decide--using-both-r-and-python-in-tableau---at-the-same-time/
+More details in the accompanying blog post at https://konstantingreger.net/why-decide--using-both-r-and-python-in-tableau---at-the-same-time/ and a video showing the whole process is available at https://www.youtube.com/watch?v=kUnw7JSKSwQ.